- Yokohama-shi Top Page

 I hope Minato Mirai 21

-Until then, many cargoes were individually package and loaded on ships one by one, so packaging, shipping and cargo handling work for unloading ), transportation from the port to the port were very expensive.
+Until then, many cargoes were individually packaged and loaded on ships one by one, so packing (hoso), loading (funazu) and cargo handling for unloading (niyakusagyo), transporting from the port to the port, etc., took a lot of time, money and money.

-However, using "container", packaging of cargo becomes easier cargo handling can be done in large quantities by a large crane called gantry crane called gantry cranes, and further arrangement of cargo for each recipient Because of the simplicity, transportation from port to port has become very quick and easy.
+However, with the use of "containers", cargo packaging becomes easier (easy), cargo handling can be carried out in large quantities in a short time with a large crane called gantry crane, and cargo is organized by recipient.
+As a result, transportation from the port to the port was very fast and easier.

-However, since all the facilities at Yokohama Port had been built for ordinary cargo ships since ancient times, these facilities can handle container cargo, but due to poor efficiency port facilities for containership ships had to be built in a hurry.
+However, since all the facilities at Yokohama Port were built for general cargo ships from ancient times, these facilities could also serve as containers, but since the efficiency was not good, port facilities for container ships had to be constructed in a hurry.

-In this way, the port was expanded to the offshore side due to the maintenance that began in the middle of the Meiji era, but now 150 years after the opening of the port, from Yamauchi Wharf / Takashima Wharf The Osanbashi area has become the deepest part of the port, and has deteriorated
+In this way, the port has been expanded to the offshore side due to the maintenance that began in the middle of the Meiji era (Nakagoro), but 150 years after the opening of the port, from Yamauchi Wharf and Takashima Wharf The Osanbashi area has become the deepest part of the port, and the deterioration has progressed.

-For this reason, the Minato Mirai 21 Plan and the Osanbashi Wharf Redevelopment , which harmonizes the port and the town, and create a new waterfront in Yokohama, were promoted.
+For this reason, the Minato Mirai 21 Plan and the Osanbashi Wharf Redevelopment Project, which harmonize the port and the town and create a new waterfront for Yokohama, were promoted. .

 "Major exports of this era"